Search

 Jigsaw is a spiral, progressive scheme of work which prepares children for life, helping them to know and value who they are and understand how they relate to other people in this ever-changing world.
 There is a strong emphasis on emotional Literacy, building resilience and nurturing mental and physical health.
 It includes mindfulness to allow children to advance their emotional awareness, concentration, and focus.

 The curriculum for PSHE is delivered throughout the whole school starting with a shared assembly each half term to introduce new topics.
-Each Jigsaw puzzle piece is delivered at the same time for each year group and revisited every year to enable progression.
+This is led by our PSHE lead Miss Downs.
+Each Jigsaw puzzle piece is delivered by the class teacher weekly and is revisited every year to enable progression.

 PSHE is taught through Jigsaw’s six half termly themes with each year group studying the same unit at the same time:

-There are often occasions where teachers may feel it necessary to teach PSHE as a result of an issue arisen in their own class and we encourage this where possible.
+There are often occasions where teachers may feel it necessary to teach PSHE as a result of an issue which has arisen in their own class and we encourage this where possible.

 Interactive Bar